PARAG00991/Coffee-Machine-Simulator/readme.md

 ```
 - To add new test file
 ```
-Put the json file in coffee-machine/testFiles and and update the file name in main.ts at line number 12 where we are defining testObjPath
+Put the json test file in coffee-machine/testFiles and update the file name in main.ts at line number 12 where we are defining testObjPath as follows:

+>> const testObjPath = path.join(__dirname, '../testFiles/<fileName>.json');
 ```

 ## Project Structure